r-barnes/richdem/README.md

 ============
 The algorithms used in RichDEM have been published in the following articles.
 Every algorithm/program will provide its relevant citation information when run.

 * Barnes, R., 2016.
-Non-divergent flow accumulation for trillion cell digital elevation models on desktops or clusters.
-In Review.
+Parallel Non-divergent Flow Accumulation For Trillion Cell Digital Elevation Models On Desktops Or Clusters.
+Environmental Modelling & Software: 92, p.
+202–212. doi: 10.1016/j.envsoft.2017.02.022

 * Barnes, R., 2016.
 Parallel priority-flood depression filling for trillion cell digital elevation models on desktops or clusters.
 Computers & Geosciences. doi:[10.1016/j.cageo.2016.07.001](http://dx.doi.org/10.1016/j.cageo.2016.07.001)